 Our compliance program consists of a rigorous, customized system of corporate governance.
-The program requires all employees to comply with the law; the company's core values of integrity, teamwork, performance, and learning; and our business code of conduct.
+The program requires all employees to comply with the law; the company's core values of Integrity, Teamwork, Performance, Learning and Courage; and our business code of conduct.
 We specifically focus on legal compliance, financial compliance, and health, safety, and environmental compliance, all of which are well defined and communicated throughout the company.

 Highlights of our compliance program include the following:

 - Comprehensive employee training programs covering substantially all employees

 - Internal policies regarding such areas as facilitating payments, travel, entertainment, and gifts and charitable donations connected to non-U.S. government officials etc.

 - A compliance council that is comprised of compliance officers and senior representatives of the Ethics & Compliance Group

 - A special compliance committee composed of the chief compliance officer and the chief financial officer